bitrise-io/devcenter/_articles/en/reviews/ship-add-on.md

 ### Publishing an app for iOS

 {% include message_box.html type="important" title="Building the app" content="You can only publish an app in Ship if it's built in a Workflow that is exposed to Ship.
 For an iOS app the Workflow should contain the **Xcode Archive & Export for iOS** Step and the **Deploy to Bitrise.io** Step."%}

+{% include message_box.html type="note" title="The .xcarchive file" content="The **Deploy to Bitrise.io** Step looks for an .xcarchive.zip file to export to Ship in the case of an iOS app.
+If you do not want to use the **Xcode Archive & Export for iOS** Step, you just need to make sure that:

+* There is a Step in your exposed Workflow that exports an .xcarchive.zip file of your app.
+* This Step exports the .xcarchive.zip file into the `BITRISE_DEPLOY_DIR` directory."%}

 To configure publishing an iOS app to App Store Connect (formerly known as iTunes Connect), you have to: